We believe in the value of all types of boarding at every level of the School and the importance of the boarding community for all students.

-We strive to provide a happy, fun and caring boarding environment where children are able to develop and flourish.
+We strive to provide a happy, fun and caring boarding environment where students are able to develop and flourish.
 Each individual is encouraged to develop their own character and sense of self, growing in confidence, courage and compassion.

-We believe that boarding should complement, not replace family life, and a pupil’s House is their home from home and the centre of their personal life.
+We believe that boarding should complement, not replace family life, and a student’s House is their home from home and the centre of their personal life.
 We aim to create a supportive and relaxed environment where each student can develop at their own pace.

 Boarding staff seek to guide students appropriately, using praise and encouragement liberally whilst upholding high expectations of behaviour.
 We want each boarder to feel that they are a valued member of the community to which they are able to make a contribution.

 The students form firm, diverse and global friendships.
-Boarding gives pupils a sense of community and by living with others they develop invaluable life skills, such as respect, tolerance, teamwork and self-motivation.
+Boarding gives students a sense of community and by living with others they develop invaluable life skills, such as respect, tolerance, teamwork and self-motivation.
 Boarders learn to be tolerant of each other, yet they learn to be independent too.
 The boarding environment offers a rich variety of experiences which allows children to develop culturally, creatively, physically, spiritually, morally and socially.

 Our Boarding House offers a range of boarding options including full, weekly and occasional options from Year 7-13 for girls.
 From September 2020, we will be welcoming boys into boarding in Years 7, 8, 9 and 12.
 Families can choose the type of boarding that best suits their needs.